KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 * Growth mindset and [metacognition](https://en.wikipedia.org/wiki/Metacognition)
 * Thinking about thinking
 * Struggle is good, teach students how to learn
-* Some teaching techniques are more power than others
+* Some teaching techniques are more powerful than others
-* Trust no one
+* "Trust no one"
 * Catalyst further growth- retrieval practice
 * Foundational practices and mindsets
 * The Protégé Effect
 * [The Guild of Educators](https://www.sheenaoc.com/articles/2024-09-12-introducing-goe)
 * Learning Sprint tutorial: Django, htmx, playwright, tailwind, maybe alpine
-* Desperatio mindset, [stereotype threat](https://en.wikipedia.org/wiki/Stereotype_threat)… sense of belonging
+* Desperation mindset, [stereotype threat](https://en.wikipedia.org/wiki/Stereotype_threat)… sense of belonging

 [The Magic of Dependencies Installing Themselves](https://2024.djangocon.us/talks/the-magic-of-dependencies-installing-themselves/) by Ilerioluwakiiye Abolade